cornwarecjp/amiko-pay/doc/vulnerabilities.md

 Due to the fact that Amiko Pay is experimental and unfinished software, a lot of analysis on its security has not yet been performed.
-Even the most basic types of testing, such as an automated set of unit tests with full code coverage, are still missing.
+Even the most basic types of testing, such as an automated set of unit tests with full code coverage, are still mostly missing.
 Because of this, you should expect Amiko Pay to contain several unknown vulnerabilities, which may lead to worse consequences than the ones listed below (e.g. they might lead to arbitrary code execution with the privileges of the Amiko Pay process).